Remote work has been one of the most popular office trends of 2018 – and it is one that looks like it will continue into 2019 and beyond.

 Remote working is great!
 Employees can save money on transport costs, there is less workplace stress and the general sense of gratitude that workers have reflects positively on the rest of the team.
 And these benefits are just the tip of the iceberg; there are so many more, for both employers and employees.

 But a big worry that many managers have about remote working is whether virtual teams are harder to manage.
 In some circumstances, they are – it is obviously generally easier to have a quick word with someone when they are physically sitting next to you.
-However, today’s technology makes working remotely so easy that it can feel like the team is in the same room.
+However, today’s technology has a lot of advantages that make working remotely so easy that it can feel like the team is in the same room.

 Some issues that remote managers run into when organising remote teams are: